Jerez de García Salinas

-Jerez (/es/) is a town and municipality in the Mexican state of Zacatecas.
+Jerez (/es/) is a town, as well as a municipality, in the Mexican state of Zacatecas.
 To distinguish the two, the town is officially called Jerez de García Salinas, in honor of a 19th-century reformer.
 The town of Jerez governs 128 other communities, which comprise a rural area known for its production of fruit trees and dairy.
-Jerez was designated a Pueblo Mágico to promote tourism, as it is in close proximity to the state capital of Zacatecas and offers handcrafts, traditional food, and architecture."
+Jerez was designated a Pueblo Mágico to promote tourism, as it is in close proximity to the state capital of Zacatecas and offers handcrafts, traditional food, and architecture.